 8: Additional Members

-(a) Associate Members – In addition to one Full Member (or one Full Member and one Full Partnership Member), any remaining partners may become Associate Members on payment of the appropriate fee, which will entitle them to the specified Benefits.
+(a) Retail Members – In addition to one Full Member (or one Full Member and one Full Partnership Member), any remaining partners may become Retail Members on payment of the appropriate fee, which will entitle them to the specified Benefits.
 This does not confer any other rights of membership.

 (b) Affiliate Member.
 This Membership category is applicable to retailers in the Convenience, Alcohol, Confectionery, Tobacco, Greetings or Stationery Trades.
 Such members are entitled to full Federation Benefits on payment of the full fee and are eligible for participation to District level.